Skip to content

 Choosing the Right Pickup Type for Your Playing Style

-the conversation often jumps straight into technical details —
+the conversation usually jumps straight into specs —

 How do you actually play the guitar?